Close

 The validity period of a U.S. visa refers to the length of time the visa holder is allowed to use the visa to travel to the United States.
 It varies depending on the visa type, nationality, and reciprocity agreements between the U.S. and the applicant's country.

-Tourist/Business Visa (B1/B2): Typically valid for 1 to 10 years, with multiple entries allowed.
-The length of stay per visit is determined by the U.S. Customs and Border Protection officer upon arrival (usually up to 6 months).
+Tourist/Business Visa (B1/B2): Typically valid for up to 10 years, with multiple entries allowed.
+The length of stay per visit is determined by the U.S. Customs and Border Protection officer upon arrival, usually up to 6 months.
+The visa application fee is $185 as of 2026.

-Student Visa (F-1, M-1, J-1): Valid for the duration of the academic program, plus a grace period for departure.
+Exchange Visitor Visa (J-1): Valid for the duration of the approved exchange program, plus a grace period for departure.

 Immigrant Visas (Green Card Holders): The visa is typically valid for 6 months before the individual must enter the U.S. to receive a Green Card.